 As research has shown, expectation is a vital part of the process.
 It is the patient’s perception that it is beneficial, rather than any ingredient having an actual effect.
 This is the part that cannot fit with physics of the ordinary world.
 But this is a natural phenomenon in the relative world.
 The effect of our expectations is constantly moulding the future of the personal world as a whole.
 Our expectations act as strange attractors.

 In physics, the term ‘attractor’ means a state towards which a system tends to gravitate.
 Gravity itself is a simple example.
 A ball dropped on a slope tends to roll towards the bottom.
 In relation to gravity, the bottom of the hill is an attractor.
 Here the attractor is obvious in the way it works.
 And the end result is a specific condition, the ball at the bottom of the slope.
 The concept of attractors is described in Wikipedia.

-In both these examples, the attractor is obvious in the way it works; and the end result is a specific condition: the ball at the bottom of the slope, the cup of tea at room temperature.
-There is also a rather different sort of attractor that is often found in complex systems, a strange attractor.
-This sort of attractor does not give rise to a simple, specific outcome, but a loosely defined tendency in the system.
-Rather than one specific outcome, a strange attractor gives rise to a particular pattern or type of behaviour in the system.
-The image below shows the Lorenz attractor in action, a 3D example from mathematics.
-It can be seen in action on Wikimedia.
-This is a pattern traced out by a mathematical formula in a program on a computer.
+There is also a different sort of attractor that is often found in complex systems, a ‘strange attractor’.
+This does not give rise to a simple, specific outcome, but a loosely defined tendency in the system, a particular pattern like the Lorenz attractor shown on the home page.
 The program traces out a shape that always gravitates towards this distinctive pattern.
 The shape of the pattern is a strange attractor.